unfoldingWord/book-package-app/Journal.md

 - *React Cheatsheets*: https://github.com/typescript-cheatsheets/react-typescript-cheatsheet#reacttypescript-cheatsheets
 - *Netlify*: https://app.netlify.com/teams/unfoldingword-hvaaits/sites https://app.netlify.com/teams/mandolyte/sites

+## 2020-02-04

+Found solution to track two dimensions for a single book (array of booleans).
+Also added text about what will happen if one wants to optimize the flow.

 ## 2020-02-03

-Todo: need to fix/think about how properly output the book package results so the user can mark some of them as being completed.
+Need to fix/think about how properly output the book package results so the user can mark some of them as being completed.
 This impacts how optimization is done.

 ## 2020-01-31